Raspberry Vinaigrette dressing is a fresh, easy recipe perfect for any salad. You’ll never want store bought dressing again.

 Nothing makes a salad perfect like a great salad dressing.

 Fresh, flavorful ingredients perk up seasonal greens like nobody’s business.

-Once you see how easy it is to make this Raspberry Vinaigrette, you’ll be making it all year long.
+Once you see how easy it is to make this vinaigrette, you’ll be making it all year long.

 Easy Salad Dressing recipe